AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/ChangedInventory.png)
 _Figure 28 - Changed shop inventory, page 2_

 Changing the store inventory as shown requires additional gameplay actions which are not present in the video.
-This indicates video splicing was used during these segments.
 Changing the shop inventory in _Diablo_ versions 1.00-1.02 requires the player to walk into the dungeon then return to town.
 When using version 1.03 or later, the player can change the shop inventory by using the pause menu to reload the game from the latest save (saving first to keep bought items).
+This indicates video splicing was used during these segments.

-Additionally, the background music skips near the start of the loop as described in [[#Inconsistent Music Playback|Inconsistent Music Playback]], which indicates version 1.03 or later was used here to allow saving and reloading to change the shop.
+Additionally, the background music skips near the start of the loop as described in [[#Inconsistent Music Playback|Inconsistent Music Playback]], which indicates version 1.03 or later was used here to allow saving and reloading to change the shop but no saving or loading was included in the video, impacting the integrity of the run length as described in [[#Runtime Discrepancies|Runtime Discrepancies]].

 ## Inconsistent Glitch Use